ThoughtfulDev/EagleEye/README.md

 ╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚══════╝╚══════╝   ╚══════╝   ╚═╝   ╚══════╝
                     Jerry Shaw, you have been activated

 Find your friends Social Media Profiles with ease
 ```

+**This only works if their Facebook Profile is public**

 ## What does this do?
 In simple words you have at least one Image of the Person you are looking for and a clue about its name.
 You feed this program with it and it tries to find Instagram, Youtube, Facebook, Twitter Profiles of this Person.